 On weekends, I’d power through multi-course meals believing I was a “foodie,” eating foods that caused me physical pain, ignoring my body and the recommendations of my doctors.
 Eating was white noise, drowning out my pain.

-While worrying about getting pregnant, my eating disorder slinked back My addiction was heightened or maybe caused by trauma and PTSD from circumstances beyond my control.
+My addiction was heightened or maybe caused by trauma and PTSD from circumstances beyond my control.
 I could not have stopped 9/11, and I will never know why I had to be an eye witness.
 I don’t know if that trauma awoke a sleeping giant inside me that could only be satiated by food and more food, or if it planted a seed in my psyche that I nurtured into a Little Shop of Horrors Audrey II with bingeing and disordered eating behaviours over the following decade.

 In recovery, I have followed a very specific, prescribed diet for almost eight years and have found relief from the yo-yo dieting, bingeing, self-hate, compulsively weighing myself, restricting and general insanity around food.